palgorhythm/react-sequencer-visualizer/README.md

 ← `src/components/router.jsx`: One of the most important parts of a single page app is the router.
 It's how we know what page to show–the code maps the paths to the Home and About components.
 We're using [Wouter](https://github.com/molefrog/wouter), a tiny minimalist router.
 You could replace it for something like [React Router](https://reactrouter.com/).

+← `src/components/sequencer.jsx`: This file contains the code for the Sequencer component, which handles all of the ToneJS control in the app.

 ### Hooks 🪝

 ← `src/hooks/`: [Hooks](https://reactjs.org/docs/hooks-intro.html) are a powerful way to provide interaction with your app.